 Many supporting statements are limited to a maximum number of words.
 Where you have been provided with a box and additional space on another sheet we recommend that the statement is somewhere between 800-1200 words, written in font size 11 with single line spacing.

-It’s very difficult to proof read something you have written yourself.
-At CK Futures we advise you to get as many people as you can (within reason!) to proofread your statement.
+It’s very difficult to proofread something you have written yourself.
+Get as many people as you can (within reason!) to proofread your statement.
 Read the statement out loud to yourself and if you’re tripping over sentences then edit them.

 If you want a professionally created supporting statement contact CK Futures.
-Whatever the job specification, we can prepare a compelling and targeted read for the employer that exactly matches their criteria for the post.
-Get in touch with us today!
+Whatever the job specification, I can prepare a compelling and targeted read for the employer that exactly matches their criteria for the post.
+Get in touch with me today!